 Campaign launch is always an exciting day, isn’t it?
-You’ve spent months tossing around creative ideas for your inbound marketing campaign, generating content, setting up your automation workflows and testing the processes.
+You’ve spent months tossing around creative ideas for your inbound and content marketing campaign, generating content, setting up your automation workflows and testing the processes.
 Finally, it’s the day to hit the big red launch button and let your inbound marketing campaign go viral (and hit your quarterly conversion targets all in one day)!

 Well, unfortunately inbound marketing results hardly ever come that easily and a marketer’s job doesn’t end with the campaign launch.
 In fact, we alchemists think, this is when the interesting part really begins: it’s time to optimise your content and campaign (full disclosure: we’re a bunch of spreadsheet hugging data geeks).
 Here are our tips to improve your inbound marketing campaign performance.

 In the digital space, you have access to vast amounts of data about your inbound marketing campaign.
 The problem is that campaign data is often gathered and measured through various different tools and it can be tricky to determine which information to get from where.

 While it all depends a little bit on how your campaign is set up and what tools you have at your disposal, we here at Bc find the following tools and metrics are often the most useful:

 Linkedin campaign manager: to measure click-through rate (CTR), engagement and cost per click (CPC).

 Google Analytics: to get insights about how many new visitors were attracted to your website through your inbound campaign asset and to understand how visitors behave on your website (e.g. are they bouncing right off or are they digging deeper into your content?).

 Marketing automation tool: to gather data on Call-to-Action (CTA) performance, what social media channels are driving most traffic to your campaign and contact churn.
 The level of detail you have access to can vary greatly depending on what marketing automation tool you’re using and whether it’s fully integrated with your website.